-Open Spaces are self-organizing one-hour meetup-like events which happen in parallel with the main conference.
-They will be held virtually this year in Lounge Tables on the conference platform.
-There are actually more hours of Open Spaces than there are of talks!
-While most of the conference is planned months in advance, Open Spaces are created “just in time” by PyCon attendees right up to the conference.
+Open Spaces are self-organized meetups that take place in one hour intervals in dedicated rooms throughout the conference.
+While most of the conference is planned months in advance, Open Spaces are created "in real time" by PyCon US attendees throughout the conference.
 Open Spaces let you self-gather, self-define, and self-organize any way you like.

-During PyCon, there will be Lounge Tables set up for the Open Spaces and the topic will change each hour.
-The schedule below will as a time table for all the Open Spaces, so you know where and when to go for the Open Spaces you’re interested in.
+During PyCon US, there will be Open Spaces boards across from the Staff Office (Room 150ABC).
+The boards act as a time table for all the Open Spaces, so you know where and when to go for the Open Spaces you're interested in.
+If a topic is not listed yet, find an open time slot and add it!

-For PyCon 2021, we will be using this form to confirm your time slot.
-It’s a great idea to add your Twitter handle to the description in case anyone interested in attending your Open Space has a question or would like to contact you about it.
+The best part?
+Anyone can host an Open Space!
+Simply fill out a sticky card with your topic and description, and add it to the Open Spaces board in the open time slot that works for you.
+It’s also a great idea to add your Twitter handle to the card in case anyone interested in attending your Open Space has a question or would like to contact you about it.
 In order to promote your Open Space we encourage you to tweet about it and use the hashtag #PyConOpenSpace to make sure people see your tweets.

 Here are a few ideas for potential Open Space topics and activities: